About This Video

 22 And hath put all things under his feet, and gave him to be the head over all things to the church,

-So, at this point, Paul now, in my opinion, begins to describe the gifts God bestowed so graciously on the believers, and this takes us to the next passages for today:
+At this point, Paul, in my opinion, begins to describe the gifts God bestowed so graciously on the believers, leading into the next passages:

 12 For the perfecting of the saints, for the work of the ministry, for the edifying of the body of Christ: